rhezab/smile/docs/gettingstarted.md

 npm run docs:dev
 ```

 Either of these commands will print out a URL that looks roughly like `http://localhost:3000/`.
-If you open this link in your favorite browser (or command-click the link on MacOS), will load the respective website.
+If you open this link in your favorite browser (or command-click the link on MacOS), it will load the respective website.

 Next steps:
 - Learn how to [contribute to the documentation](/contributing)